Cetacean: Head

+Many toothed whales show a depression in the front of their skull, which houses a large mass of fat known as a melon and multiple asymmetric air bags.
+These soft tissues aid in biosonar and buoyancy, respectively.
+The sperm whale has a particularly pronounced melon and the shape of their head is further changed by the presence of the spermaceti organ, which contains the eponymous spermaceti, hence the name "sperm whale".

 Skeleton

-The cetacean skeleton is largely made up of cortical bone, which stabilizes the animal in the water.
+The cetacean skeleton is largely made up of dense cortical bone, which stabilizes the animal in the water.
 For this reason, the usual terrestrial compact bones, which are finely woven cancellous bone, are replaced with lighter and more elastic material.
 In many places, bone elements are replaced by cartilage and even fat, thereby improving their hydrostatic qualities.
-The ear and the muzzle contain a bone shape that is exclusive to cetaceans with a high density, resembling porcelain.
+The ear and parts of the snout contain a high-density bone structure that is exclusive to cetaceans and resembles porcelain.
 This conducts sound better than other bones, thus aiding biosonar.

-The number of vertebrae that make up the spine varies by species, ranging from forty to ninety-three.
-The cervical spine, found in all mammals, consists of seven vertebrae which, however, are reduced or fused.
-This fusion provides stability during swimming at the expense of mobility.
+The number of vertebrae that make up the spine varies by species, ranging from 40 to 93.
+The neck consists of seven vertebrae which are reduced or fused, providing stability during swimming at the expense of mobility.
 The fins are carried by the thoracic vertebrae, ranging from nine to seventeen individual vertebrae.
 The sternum is cartilaginous.
-The last two to three pairs of ribs are not connected and hang freely in the body wall.
+The last two to three pairs of ribs are not connected and hang freely in the body.
 The stable lumbar and tail include the other vertebrae.
-Below the caudal vertebrae is the chevron bone.
+The caudal vertebrae can be identified by the chevron bone, which hangs underneath them.

 The front limbs are paddle-shaped with shortened arms and elongated finger bones, to support movement.
 They are connected by cartilage.
 The second and third fingers display a proliferation of the finger members, a so-called hyperphalangy.
 The shoulder joint is the only functional joint in all cetaceans except for the Amazon river dolphin.
 The collarbone is completely absent.

 Fluke

 Cetaceans have a cartilaginous fluke at the end of their tails that is used for propulsion.
-The fluke is set horizontally on the body, unlike fish, which have vertical tails.
+The fluke is set horizontally on the body and used with vertical movements, unlike fish, which have vertical tail flukes that move horizontally.